 For his community involvement, Greg was honored by the Myrtle Beach Area Chamber of Commerce as its 2007 Citizen of the Year.
 For his leadership, he was honored by Leadership Grand Strand with its 2009 Ann DeBock Leadership Award.

-Greg serves on the local Young Life Committee, as well as the Boards of the Horry-Georgetown Technical College Foundation and the Center on Law, Ethics and National Security at Duke Law School.
+Greg serves on the local Young Life Committee, as well as the Board of the Horry-Georgetown Technical College Foundation.
 He also serves as a Trustee of the Kathrine Robinson Everett Charitable Trust, to benefit the UNC-Chapel Hill and Duke University Schools of Law.

 Greg was born and raised in Durham, NC and received a B.A. in Politics from Wake Forest University in 1993.
 He has a daughter, Emma Claire, and a son, James.

-To make sure the payment process is as secure as possible, and that your money is protected at all times, we facilitate all payments exclusively through California-based Escrow.com, the largest licensed escrow service on the Internet.
-Escrow.com will ensure that your funds are protected -- as they have since 1999 -- until you have complete control of your new purchase.
+To make sure the payment process is as secure as possible, and that your money is protected at all times, we facilitate all payments exclusively through California-based Escrow.com, the largest licensed escrow service on the Internet (operating since 1999, and recently surpassing $3 Billion in secured transactions).
+Escrow.com will ensure that your money is entirely protected during the sale and transfer process, and until you have complete control of your new purchase.
 Much like physical real estate, your money is held “in trust” by Escrow.com until the domain name is in your possession and entirely under your control.